Liyang Guanghua Senior High School

-Liyang Guanghua Senior High School is a school located in the southern city of Liyang, China.
+Liyang Guanghua Senior High School is a school located in the southern Chinese city of Liyang.

 History

 In August 1939, the school was established by Chen Yi, Su Yu, and others.
-The school became a "Four Star" high school in 2008.

 Resources

 The school covers 52,619 square meters.
 There are 36 classes, with nearly two thousand students.
-There is an art room and music classroom.
+It has an art room and a music room.
 For sport, there is a basketball court, table tennis room, and dance room.

-Management

-The school's management system is divided into 20 small organizations, such as the administrative institution, party organization, trade union organization, the moral education leadership group, the legal system education leadership team, and teams who are responsible for the graduating classes, and others in charge of testing papers.

-Campus

-The stadium of Guanghua Senior High School has a basketball court, dancing room, table tennis room, and badminton court.